microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 }
 ```

+#### Unresolved Questions

 What if we decide to extract the testing platform as an external tool?
 We still could support more options.

 But if, for some reason, the latest version of the testing platform was broken, we will break as well.

 ### 3. Specify the Test Runner Tool and Version

+- `testSdk`: This is the main object that contains the configuration for the testing SDK.
+  - `tool`: Specifies the name of the testing tool being used.
+In this case, it is "testingplatform".
+  - `version`: Indicates the version of the testing tool.
+Here, it is set to "1.5.0".
+  - `allowPrerelease`: A boolean value that determines whether pre-release versions of the testing tool are allowed.
+It is set to false, meaning pre-release versions are not permitted.

+This provides more control over the test runner tool and ensures compatibility with specific versions.
+If it's not specified, then we will fallback to the latest version.

 #### Example of Usage